contensis/docs-management-http/key-concepts/components.md

 ### Validations

 #### Deleting a component which is in use

 If a component is in use within a content type then it can't be deleted.
-If you attempt to delete a component which is in use you will get the follwoing response.
+If you attempt to delete a component which is in use you will get the following response.

 ```http
 {